No products in the cart.

 Oily/Fine Hair and Scalp:

-The Peppermint and Tea Tree and Acai Berry and Lime shampoos work best for oil hair and scalp.
+The Peppermint and Tea Tree, Rosemary, or Acai Berry and Lime shampoos work best for oil hair and scalp.
 Use either of these in conjunction with any of our conditioners to restore a proper pH balance (mildly acidic) to your scalp and hair.
 The apple cider vinegar base in our conditioners works perfectly for managing excess oil production, leaving your hair softer and less prone to tangles.

 Dry Hair and Scalp:

 If you regularly dry or color-treat your hair, then the Mango Honey and Pomegranate shampoos will have the most desirable effect, as they contain more oil for better moisturization.
+For mildly dry hair and scalp, try the Ylang-Ylang shampoo to ntaurally balance the oil levels in hair and scalp.
 Use our Honey and Lime Conditioner with either shampoo.